 A crucial implication of this research that Wilson highlights is the effects of climate change on heat management.
 In the coming years, climate change will continue to demand comprehensive responses to mitigate its effects.
 While heat management may not be the most threatening effect of climate change in every city, mitigating heat has to be addressed with other climate change mitigation efforts.
 The application of climate change mitigation strategies should not continue to fall into the pattern of unjust and inequitable practices that are abundant in the history of planning.

-It is imperative that planners reckon with the negative intended and unintended consequences of planning and policy decisions that will threaten urban habitability.
+Planners must reckon with the negative intended and unintended consequences of planning and policy decisions that will threaten urban habitability.
 This research presents planners with the chance to consider practices of disinvestment and racism to holistically identify vulnerabilities that impact minority communities.

 Top image: Residential Security Map of Baltimore (often called the Baltimore redlining map), published in 1937 by the Federal Home Owner's Loan Corporation.
 Courtesy Johns Hopkins Sheridan Libraries & University Museums.